Formation of Deutsche Lectron, GmbH

 Deutsche Lectron GmbH Produktions- (production) und Entwicklungs (development) was formed in late 1967 as the new corporate entity to continue the manufacturing and product development of the Lectron System after the dissolution of Egger-Bahn in the Fall of 1967.

 On December 11th of 2015, I had the pleasure of meeting Mr. Max Gürth (on the far left of the photo) along with my research colleague Günther Stabe.
 Mr. Gürth worked with Mr. Georg Greger (the inventor of the Lectron System) over the span of about 6 years.
 As a former Siemens‘ employee with significant electronic engineering experience, Mr. Gürth was an invaluable resource to Mr. Greger and helped with numerous circuit optimizations.
-He visited Mr. Greger at both his office (at the original Egger-Bahn/Deutsche Lectron manufacturing building located at 73 Albert-Rosshaupterstrasse in Munich) and his home at 19a Marbachstrasse.
-It was about a 10 minute short walk from his apartment to work.
+Mr. Gürth visited Mr. Greger at both the latter’s office (at the original Egger-Bahn/Deutsche Lectron manufacturing building located at 73 Albert-Rosshaupterstrasse in Munich) and home at 19a Marbachstrasse.
+It was about a 10 minute short walk from Mr. Greger’s apartment to work.
 Mr. Greger remained with Deutsche Lectron and was materially involved with Lectron System models developed during the Braun years (1967 – 1972).

-The production/manufacturing facilities remained located at Egger-Bahn’s facility in Munich at the Albert-Rosshaupter Strasse possibly through 1972 (when Lectron, GmbH was formed by Mr. Manfred Walter and was headquartered in Frankfurt am Main).
+The production/manufacturing facilities remained located at Egger-Bahn’s facility in Munich at the Albert-Rosshaupterstrasse location possibly 1972 (when Lectron, GmbH was formed by Mr. Manfred Walter and was headquartered in Frankfurt am Main).
 The building remained a Constantin Film property until its destruction around late 1979.
 The graphic below shows the property under Constantin Film ownership in 1974, two years after Deutsche Lectron was likely shuttered upon Mr. Walter’s establishment of Lectron, GmbH.

-The photo below shows the 73 Albert-Rosshaupter Strasse address location today.
+The photo below shows the 73 Albert-Rosshaupterstrasse location today.
 The current building was completed in about 1980 and the current elevators were added in 1984.
 An apartment complex along with a ground floor of businesses including a travel agency and dentist (as of 2013) is now at this address.

 Formation of Deutsche Lectron, GmbH